Keyonna99/TicTacToe.js/README.md

 # TicTacToe.js
-TicTacToe game created using javaScript on a webpage
+TicTacToe game created using javaScript to play on a webpage